qinguorui2001/tp/docs/DeveloperGuide.md

    1. Prerequisites: Ensure there is at least two persons in your contact list.
 Display a subset of persons using `find n/Stephen Fallon` command assuming Stephen Fallon is one of the persons in the contact list.
 Feel free to use the `find` command for any other persons in your contact list instead.
 Check that there is no one named "Hawking Einstein" in your contact list.

    2. Test case: `add n/Hawking Einstein m/CS2100 e/E1337144@u.nus.edu t/L30`<br>
-     Expected: "Hawking Einstein" contact information is appended to your SoC contacts list.
+     Expected: "Hawking Einstein" contact information is appended to your SoC contact list.
 Details of the added contact will be shown in the status message.
-The SoC contacts list will display **all** your contacts with "Hawking Einstein" appended to your contacts list. <br/><br/>
+The SoC contact list will display **all** your contacts with "Hawking Einstein" appended to your contact list. <br/><br/>
 3. Adding a person with missing compulsory fields.
-      1. Prerequisites: Ensure that no person in your contacts list has the name "Steve Jobs".
+      1. Prerequisites: Ensure that no person in your contact list has the name "Steve Jobs".
       1. Some invalid formats of `add` command you can try are `add`, `add m/cs2100 n/Steve Jobs` and `add n/Steve Jobs`. <br/>
       Expected: No person is added.
 Error details shown in the status message due to invalid command format.